-- A disabled dependent child who does not otherwise qualify as an eligible dependent as described above in this section.
-A dependent child who is mentally or physically incapable of earning his or her own living and who is enrolled under the subscriber's individual contract will continue to be covered after he or she would otherwise lose dependent eligibility as described above, so long as the child continues to be mentally or physically incapable of earning his or her own living.
+- two years after the end of the calendar year in which he or she last qualified as a dependent under the Internal Revenue Code or until the dependent turns age 26, whichever comes first. - A child recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage. - A disabled dependent child age 26 or older.
+A dependent child who is mentally or physically incapable of earning his or her own living and who is enrolled under the subscriber's individual contract will continue to be covered after he or she would otherwise lose dependent eligibility under the subscriber's individual contract, so long as the child continues to be mentally or physically incapable of earning his or her own living.
 In this case, the subscriber must make arrangements with Blue Cross and Blue Shield not more than 30 days after the date the child would normally lose eligibility.
 Also, Blue Cross and Blue Shield must be given any medical or other information that it may need to determine if the child can maintain coverage in this health plan under the subscriber's individual contract.
 From time to time, Blue Cross and Blue Shield may conduct reviews that will require a statement from the attending physician.
-This is to confirm that the child is still an eligible disabled dependent child. - A newborn infant of an enrolled dependent immediately from the moment of birth and continuing after, until the enrolled dependent is no longer eligible as a dependent.
+This is to confirm that the child is still an eligible disabled dependent child.

-Important Reminder:The eligibility provisions for dependents that are described in this section may differ from the federal tax laws that define who may qualify as a dependent.
+The eligibility provisions for dependents that are described in this section may differ from the federal tax laws that define who may qualify as a dependent.